To be admitted as a lawyer in Australia you must complete a:

 Also referred to as a Dean's Letter.

 Depending on the jurisdiction you are seeking admission to, you may need to apply for a Dean’s Certificate from the Law School where you undertook your Law degree.
 The Dean's Certificate verifies that you have completed the Priestley 11.
 The Priestley 11 are eleven law subjects required to be successfully completed for candidate status for admission into practice as a legal practitioner in Australia.

-ANU students can request a Dean's Certificate by emailing firstname.lastname@example.org.
-Specify the jurisdiction in which you plan to be admitted.
+ANU students can request a Dean's Certificate by submitting an online application for a letter of completion.
 Please allow a minimum of two weeks for the certificate to be prepared.

 Please check with the Admitting Authority to find out if you require a Dean's Certificate.

 Admission ceremonies are held regularly throughout the year; you will be required to organise your own legal counsel to be present in court to ‘move’ your admission.

 As of 1 January 2015 a 'stale learning' requirement comes into effect.
 This means that you need to apply for admission to practice within five years of completing your LLB, LLBHons or JD.
 Please contact the admitting authority in the state you wish to be admitted if your degree precedes the five year ruling.

 Once you gain employment in a legal field you may apply for a practising certificate from the Law Society or Institute in the relevant jurisdiction.
 You may also apply for reciprocal admission in other jurisdictions should you end up working in a different State/Territory.